jerabaul29/data_release_sea_ice_drift_waves_in_ice_marginal_ice_zone_2022/README.md

 We will periodically release extensions to this dataset.
 If you have some data you may want to release, consider contacting us to join our next data release paper, and / or index your open data at https://github.com/jerabaul29/meta_overview_sea_ice_available_data to help make it easy to find :) .

+The name of this repository reflects the fact that: i) we focus on sea ice drift and waves in ice in the marginal ice zone, ii) the data release preparation work took place in 2022.